 Physicians in Practice: Ways to Align and Remain Independent

-The rising trend in physician practice acquisitions over the past several years is well documented and continuing to climb.
-A recently updated study from the Physicians Advocacy Institute (PAI) reported that hospitals nationwide acquired approximately 8,000 additional practices from July 2016 to January 2018.
-The percentage of hospital-owned practices increased by more than 70% over the entire study period from July 2012 to January 2018.
-The results of the PAI study combined with the recent uptick in private equity practice transactions, as outlined by Modern Healthcare in December 2018, makes physician acquisition appear to be a hot and trending topic .
+Over the past several years, the rising trend in physician practice acquisitions is well documented and continues to climb.
+The latest study from the Physicians Advocacy Institute (PAI) reported that hospitals nationwide acquired approximately 8,000 additional practices from July 2016 to January 2018.
+The percentage of hospital-owned practices increased by more than 70 percent over the entire study period from July 2012 to January 2018.

 Professional Services Agreement

 While there may be numerous ways to execute a PSA, compliance is one critical requirement.
-Compensation or professional service terms should meet FMV standards and be commercially reasonable, and the overall agreement should not violate any federal or state regulations (Stark, Anti-Kickback, etc.).
+Compensation or professional service terms should meet FMV standards and be commercially reasonable, and the overall agreement should not violate any federal or state regulations (i.e., Stark, Anti-Kickback).
 As with any agreement, we recommend both parties work with legal counsel to execute the contract.

 Clinical Co-Management Agreement